AlmaLinux/almalinux.org/content/blog/2023-10-31-cis-benchmarks-update.md

 It's truly a collaborative community effort, with representatives from various distro's as well as end-users and security professionals from all over the world, regularly attending the [Weekly Webex](https://workbench.cisecurity.org/communities/1) with the folks at CIS.
 I attend the distribution-independent Linux calls, where we also work on Debian, Ubuntu and even recently Amazon Linux.
 It can be a great learning experience too.

 You can also help by reviewing [vNext drafts](https://workbench.cisecurity.org/benchmarks/10093) and adding a comment/ticket or even starting a discussion - maybe you don't agree with a policy or could improve upon it or have even just found a typo.
 It's not all Linux, there's plenty of other [communities](https://workbench.cisecurity.org/communities/public) you may be interested in too, including IoT, Apache, macOS, Cisco....

+If you just want to come chat about all things AlmaLinux (and a surprising number of pet-related conversations), join us at [chat.almalinux.org](https://chat.almalinux.org)